Bowie Books with Discographical Information

 Of course, Pitt's fantastic account of Bowie's early years is no discography, but it gives a lot of background information on recording sessions, etc. And sometimes it's quite telling what Pitt does not write: for example, Pitt's failure to mention that Bowie anonymously sang on hit compilations is strong evidence for the assumption that Bowie never did.
 And Pitt, as Bowie's manager in the 1960s, would have known!

-A special edition of the Uncut magazine, chronicling Bowie's work from 1964 to 1976.
-It lists (and shows in detailed pictures) every UK release from the era, commented by people who were involved with Bowie at the time.
-It also occasionally refers to (and shows) other issues than those from the UK, provides a list of rarities, etc.
+Three special editions of the Uncut magazine, chronicling Bowie's work from 1964 to 2016.
+Each issue lists (and shows in detailed pictures) every UK release from the respective era covered, commented by people who were involved with Bowie at the time.
+It also occasionally refers to (and shows) other issues than those from the UK, provides a list of rarities with the current value, etc.

-Strictly speaking, it's not a collectors' discography, since it does not include any information on how to distinguish different issues, etc. But it has some value for collectors, since the detailed pictures of the early singles are nice.
-It's less accurate in the case of albums - sometimes the copy shown is definitely not a first issue.
-At the end there is a list of assorted rarities with information about the current value.
-It also contains excerpts from an interview with me...
+Strictly speaking, it's not a collectors' discography, since it does not include any information on how to distinguish different issues, etc. But it has some value for collectors, since the detailed pictures of the singles are nice.
+It's less accurate as regards the albums - especially in the the case of the early albums the copies shown are definitely not always first issues (counterfeit US The Man Who Sold the World, Gem logo version of the UK Hunky Dory, UK Ziggy Stardust with MainMan logo...).
+But apart from these typical problems I couldn't find any major mistakes.
+So it's still nice to read.

 Stimson, Michael (2020), David Bowie Unofficial Records Valuation Guide 2020, St Just Concepts, ISBN 979665713311